Academic Retention Standards

 Graduate students who fail to maintain a cumulative GPA of 3.00 or higher at the end of each semester will be warned.
 A failure to bring the cumulative GPA to a 3.00 or higher by the completion of the next semester will result in the student being denied further aid until he or she brings the cumulative GPA to the required 3.00 or higher.

 Students who have faced extraordinary circumstances may appeal the denial of financial aid.
-Documentation of your circumstances is required, and students are cautioned that appeals are not routinely approved.
+Documentation of extenuating circumstances is required, and students are cautioned that appeals are not routinely approved.
 In most cases a decision will be made within 15 business days of receiving an appeal and the appropriate documentation.
 Students are notified of appeal decisions in writing or through their CMU email account.

 Continuing at CMU after Aid is Denied